marcusm117/mctk/README.md

 assert sat_states == {"s0", "s1"}
 ```

-Check if the Kripke Structure satisfies a composite CTL formula.
+### Checking composite CTL formula on the Kripke Structure

 ``` python
 # check if the Kripke Structure satisfies the CTL formula: EX (p AND EX q)